Hammarn/1MB335/Lab6.md

 #### If you cannot find the two sequences (entire mitochondria and *cytB*) for some species

-Preferably you should get the two sequences for all species in your dataset.
-It might happen that you decided to include a species but could not find the two sequences for it.
+Preferably you should get the two types of sequences for all species in your dataset.
+It might be that you decided to include a species but could not find both sequences for it.
 In that case, try again with a close relative.
 If it is really difficult for you to find enough species with the two sequences for your dataset, ask a teaching assistant and we will look for a solution together.

-Save your files with smart, distinguishable names.
+Save your files with clever, distinguishable names.

 #### Create fasta files for the entire dataset